 Is there any way I could have a different Venus placement than what astrology reports say?
 I’ve tried several different ones, and they all say I have Venus in Gemini.
 The problem is, I’m the total opposite of what a person with Venus in Gemini is supposed to be like.
 I’m very quiet and shy, I don’t know how to flirt, and I like having a partner who is possessive of me.
 I believe that my natal chart is accurate in all other respects, and this one exception is troubling to me.
 If you could help me, I would really appreciate it.
 I was born on July 14, 1980 at 10:52 AM in Covington, KY USA.
 Thank you very much!

 You’re not the first person who has written asking similar.
-Some people don’t feel connected to their Venus sign at all.
+Some don’t feel connected to their Venus sign at all.
 My first line of response is always, yes, that’s your Venus sign (unless the birth information is inaccurate).
-But then I dig a little deeper into why you don’t identify with the traits of your sign.
+Then I dig a little deeper as to why you don’t identify with the traits.

-The good news is, as you allow your self to more deeply understand and accept your social discomfort, awkwardness and shyness, the flirty & fun potential of the Venus in Gemini you read about will start to blossom and ultimately bloom inside of you.
-But this all needs to develop inside you, over time, and it will take a bit of work, along with experience, hard knocks & clear-seeing (Saturn).
-Shyness is synonymous with afraid, reluctant and unsure, so it’s important for you to understand your fears.
-The ‘possessiveness’ you mention is a form of fear, too.
-Acceptance is it’s own Venusian aphrodisiac.
+Acceptance is its own Venusian aphrodisiac.
 The simple art of self-acceptance will go a long way for you: accepting your femininity, beauty, body, inner longings, desires, and even your awkwardness (yes, you can accept your awkwardness and totally eliminate it!).
 You may never be the stereotypical Venus in Gemini; Saturn adds that you’re a bit more reserved and cautious.
 But I can imagine people will someday say, “She seemed a little dull and disinterested at first, but once when you get to know her, she’s fun & fascinating!”